Skip to search results

 The revealed preference

-First.The market saturates at 60%.
-Inside a single bucket ($500K–$1M variable 7(a) Guaranty, FY25, n=5,210), sold-rate climbs from 3% at P+<0.5% to 60% at P+1.5–2.0%, then flattens across the P+1.5% to P+3.5% band.
-Above P+3.5% it doesn’t rise further.
-Investors price prepayment: a P+3.5%+ borrower is refinancing the first day rates fall (52% of P+2.75%+ loans pay off before half their term).
-The premium bid caps out.
-The sale incentive caps out with it.
-Whoever originates above the ceiling eats their own duration bet.
+First.The secondary-market sale rate appears to saturate near 60% of originations inside a homogeneous bucket.
+In the $500K–$1M variable 7(a) Guaranty cohort (FY25, n=5,210), sold-rate climbs from 3% at P+<0.5% to 60% at P+1.5–2.0%, then flattens across the P+1.5% to P+3.5% band.
+Above P+3.5% it does not rise further.
+INTERPRETATION: pool investors price prepayment — 52% of P+2.75%+ loans pay off before half their term — and the premium bid caps out.
+Originations above that ceiling end up retained by the originating lender.

 Second.
-Live Oak runs two books inside one charter.
-Sold and held cohorts price 65 to 106 basis points apart in every size band.
+Live Oak Bank originates two distinguishable cohorts inside one charter.
+Sold and held cohorts price 65 to 106 basis points apart in every size band (OBSERVED).
 (7(a), FY23–25, n=4,506, Live Oak funded variable; 6 size bands)

 Size bandSold spreadHeld spreadWithin-lender gap